RavDark1979/DjangoPlants/README.md

 <h2>Running and using the app</h2>

+1. Fork the repo and then clone it to PyCharm for example.
+2. In Pycharm terminal or console go to the web app folder.
+3. Use the the command to create a virtual environment (source venv/bin/activate).
+4. Go to the folder with manage.py file and use the command (in console) to create own superuser (python manage.py create superuses) to get own account.
+5. Use the command python manage.py runserver to start the app.
+6. Enjoy.

 The app can be run via Pycharm Terminal by standard command: "python manage.py runserver" The app has a very intuitive menu and easily allows to add, view and modify specific fiels.